kroman3105/Election_Analysis/README.md

 ## Summary
 The analysis of the election show that:

--There were 369,711 votes cast in the election.
+- There were 369,711 votes cast in the election.
--The candidates were:
+- The candidates were:
-  -Charles Casper Stockham
+  - Charles Casper Stockham
-  -Diana DeGette
+  - Diana DeGette
-  -Raymon Anthony Doane
+  - Raymon Anthony Doane
--The candidate results were:
+- The candidate results were:
-  -Charles Casper Stockham received 23.0% and 85,213 number of votes -Diana DeGette received 73.8% and 272,892 number of votes -Raymon Anthony Doane received 3.1% and 11,606 number of votes -The winner of the election was:
+  - Charles Casper Stockham received 23.0% and 85,213 number of votes
+  - Diana DeGette received 73.8% and 272,892 number of votes
+  - Raymon Anthony Doane received 3.1% and 11,606 number of votes
+- The winner of the election was:
-  -Diana Degette who received 73.8% of the vote and 272,892 number of vote
+  - Diana Degette who received 73.8% of the vote and 272,892 number of vote

 ## Challenge Overview